Trade Policy Alert Services Compared: Which Catches Your Change

 What they do well: Multi-source aggregation.
 Filtering by keyword reduces some noise.

 Where they fail: Keyword match is not catalog match.
-A Section 301 List 4A modification might not mention any keyword in your catalog, but it might modify the HTS code you import.
+A Section 232 auto-parts inclusion might add an HTS subheading without ever mentioning a keyword in your catalog, and the change still moves the code you import.
 Keyword filters miss this.
 The reader still has to read every "match" to determine relevance.

 Best for: Teams that prefer dashboard interfaces and have time to manually validate keyword matches against their catalog.